nukkonyan/SMStats/README.md

           - Some things may not work as intended at the very moment, but will get working sooner or later.
       - Games supported so far:
           - Team Fortress 2 (works very well, some bugs and issues are to be expected)
+      - Expected early testing build
+          - Somewhere between end of October and possibly as late as early December.
+          - This will begin with Team Fortress 2 due to stability reasons.

-## Lookin to assist in development?
+      - Lookin to assist in development?
           - Hit me up on [Steam](https://steamcommunity.com/id/Teamkiller324)!
           - Translations are very welcome and would be very much appreciated ヽ(*・ω・)ﾉ
           - Active SMStats development testing server, come in here to see for yourself how the plugin is doing:
             - 83.253.75.203:27018 (Team Fortress 2)

-## Expected early testing build
-   - Somewhere between end of October and possibly as late as early December.
-   - This will begin with Team Fortress 2 due to stability reasons.

 ### To-do
    - stats menu